ALMworld/alllivesmatter.world/ptools/human_passport/README.md

 ### Human Passport Usage:
 It serves as a passport to the Web3 world .
-The Human Passport acts as proof that the one behind this is a real person, which anyone can verify without accessing any private information(It serves as a passport to the Web3 world).
+The Human Passport acts as proof that the one behind this is a real person, which anyone can verify without accessing any private information.
 The Human Passport acts as proof that the one behind it is a real person, which anyone can verify without accessing any private information.
 Any blockchain application can check the integrity of the passport and may request a simple proof of ownership and gain confidence that a human, rather than a bot, is behind it.
 This system treats all humans and all apps equally because there's no way to discriminate or show favoritism, even if one wanted to.
 It's a worldwide, anonymous system where all lives matter worldwide equally.
 If compare it with a MetaMask wallet, for example, the passport could also signify that a unique person is behind it.
 This person could use secret data and human-unique features together to prove ownership instead of private keys only.

 ### Human Passport Soundness: